ANT CONTROL SERVICES

 - Seal cracks in your walls or crevices in your floorboards with caulk or other sealants

-Most of these techniques will work outdoors as well to repel ants from the exterior of your house.
-While these methods can work for virtually any ant species, they’re not guaranteed to eradicate all ants in a colony.
-If you have a large infestation or you think there are several nests and colonies surrounding your home, a professional pest control service like Hawx may be the best option for ant control and removal of large nests surrounding your property.
+If you have an infestation or you think there are colonies surrounding your home, a professional pest control service like Hawx may be the best option for ant control and removal of large nests surrounding your property.